-Cindy Crawford’s cosmetics line Meaningful Beauty is an enigma; it’s extremely popular but has a ton of negative reviews online.
-The brand makes skincare and haircare products targeted to women, with some of the products claiming anti-aging benefits.
+Cindy Crawford’s cosmetics line Meaningful Beauty is an enigma; it’s extremely popular but has a significant number of negative reviews online.
+The brand makes skincare and haircare products targeted to women, with many of the products marketed as having anti-aging effects.

 Youth Activating Melon Serum Review

 Youth Activating Melon Serum is described on the Meaningful Beauty website as the "crown jewel" of the Meaningful Beauty collection, and it's the brand's most popular product.
 Meaningful Beauty claims that skin "looks, feels and acts younger" with twice-daily use.